henkelmax/modrepo/docs/minecraft/voicechat/wiki/proxy_setup.md

 If the proxy and all Minecraft servers are running on the same machine, you have to assign a different port for every instance of voice chat on each Minecraft server.

-### Velocity
+### Velocity/BungeeCord/Waterfall

-Download and install the [Simple Voice Chat Velocity Plugin](/minecraft/voicechat/downloads#velocity).
+Download and install the [Simple Voice Chat Velocity Plugin](/minecraft/voicechat/downloads#velocity) or the [Simple Voice Chat BungeeCord/Waterfall Plugin](/minecraft/voicechat/downloads#bungeecord-waterfall) respectively.

-The velocity plugin will automatically detect the port of each voice chat server and will forward everything to the correct destination.
+The plugin will automatically detect the port of each voice chat server and will forward everything to the correct destination.

 Note that when using voice chat through the proxy, the `voice_host` config option of each voice chat server is ignored - the proxy plugin will automatically detect the address and port of each server.
 Use the `voice_host` config option in the [voice chat proxy config](configuration#proxy) instead, if you want to change where clients are trying to connect to.